N3b3x/hf-tmc5160-driver/examples/esp32/docs/fatigue_test.md

 - Configures local bounds (default: 90% of global)

 **If Unbounded**:
-- Assumes 0-360 degree range
+- No mechanical stops detected at ±360° limits
-- Sets global bounds as 0-360 degrees
+- Sets global bounds as -175° to +175° (relative to center at 0°)
-- Sets local bounds as 5-355 degrees (relative to center at 180°)
+- Sets local bounds within global bounds (default: 90% of global range)

 ### Phase 3: Motion Control